PapersOfMathieuNls/clever-commit/combined.md

 By reusing NICAD, CLEVER can  detect Types 3 software clones [@CoryKapser].
 Type 3 clones can contain added or deleted code statements, which make them suitable for comparing commit code blocks.
 In addition, NICAD uses a pretty-printing strategy from where statements are broken down into several lines [@Iss2009].
 This functionality allowed us to detect Segments 1 and 2 as a clone pair, as shown by Table \ref{tab:pretty-printing}, because only the initialization of $i$ changed.
 This specific example would not have been marked as a clone by other tools we tested such as Duploc [@StephaneDucasse].

+To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
+This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
+In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993; @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing code blocks [@Cordy2011] for several reasons.
+First, NICAD is built on top of TXL, which we also used in the previous phase.
+Second, NICAD can detect Types 1, 2 and 3 software clones [@CoryKapser].
+Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artifacts such as indentation, whitespaces, comments and so on.
+Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
+Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
+Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.
+BIANCA detects Type 3 clones since they can contain added or deleted code statements, which make them suitable for comparing commit code blocks.
+The problem with the current implementation of NICAD is that it only considers complete Java, C#, and C files.
+We needed to adapt NICAD to process changesets.
+With the aid of TXL designers (through their online forum), we developed a TXL grammar for changesets.

 \input{tex/Pretty-Printing}

 The extracted, pretty-printed, normalized filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
 Then, a percentage of unique statements can be computed and, given the threshold $\alpha$, the blocks are marked as clones.